influxdata/docs-v2/content/influxdb/v1/administration/config.md

 #### `compact-throughput = "48m"`

-The maximum number of bytes per seconds TSM compactions write to disk.
+The maximum number of bytes per second TSM compactions write to disk.
 Default is `"48m"` (48 million).
 Note that short bursts are allowed to happen at a possibly larger value, set by `compact-throughput-burst`.

 Environment variable: `INFLUXDB_DATA_COMPACT_THROUGHPUT`